ipfs/public-gateway-checker/.github/pull_request_template.md

 <!--
 Hello!
-To ensure this PR is correctly addressed as soon as possible by the IPFS team, please ensure the following:
+To ensure this PR is correctly addressed as soon as possible by the IPFS team, please be sure of the following:

 IF ADDING A NEW PUBLIC GATEWAY:
 - Name your PR in the format `feat: add gateway.address.here`